Azure/ADX-in-a-Day-Lab2/README.md

 #### Challenge 7, Task 5: Anomaly detection 🎓
 Anomaly detection lets you find outliers/anomalies in the data. <br>
-Let's find out any file size anomalies by summarizing the sum of file sizes in 5-second intervals, using the 'ingestionLogs' table, filtered by INGESTOR_EXECUTER comonent only <br>
+Let's find out any file size anomalies by summarizing the sum of file sizes in 5-minute intervals, using the 'logsRaw' table, filtered by INGESTOR_EXECUTER _Component_ only <br>
-Can you spot red dots indicating outliers/anomalies i.e.,spikes in ingestion logs on the chart?
+Can you spot red dots indicating outliers/anomalies i.e.,spikes in file size on the chart?

 Hint: Use series_decompose_anomalies to render anomaly chart<br>
 Hint:
 ```
-ingestionLogs
+logsRaw
 | where Component == "INGESTOR_EXECUTER"
 | extend fileSize=tolong(Properties.size)
-| make-series count_records_series=sum(fileSize) on Timestamp step 5sec
+| make-series records_series=sum(fileSize) on Timestamp step 5min
 | extend ActualUsage = ..............
 | render anomalychart with(anomalycolumns =ActualUsage, title="file size anomalies")
 ```